parclick/api-doc/README.md

 ![alt text](https://static.parclick.com/docs/external_integration_grap.png)

 As a first step and part of the development by the integrator it is necessary to select the vehicles available **Vehicle type /v1/vehicle-type**, prior to select the list of car parks for certain coordinates and a specific type of vehicle and dates.
-For this task it is necessary to call the endpoint **Get parkings /v1/parking/** to get the parking id.
+For this task it is necessary to call the endpoint **List parkings /v1/parking/list** to get the parking id.
 With this data it is possible to show a map with the available car parks.
-Once a specific car park has been selected, it is necessary to obtain the best pass (product token `2338bb72051ae11083a20cd94f3b3183ede3333708b1bc7b50e6af509100ef14`) **get bestpass /v1/pass** for the selected period and the additional fields for that car park **get parking /v1/parking/{parking_id}** located in response fieldsRequested array.
+Once a specific car park has been selected, it is necessary to obtain the best pass (product ID and token `2338bb72051ae11083a20cd94f3b3183ede3333708b1bc7b50e6af509100ef14`) **get bestpass /v1/pass/details** for the selected period.
+The additional fields for that car park **get parking /v1/parking/{parking_id}/details** located in response fieldsRequested array.

 ### <a name="workflow_reservation"></a><span style="color:#FF6600;"> 1- Workflow to create a booking reservation</span>